 Technical Due Diligence

 Technical due diligence (TDD) requires dedicated, specialist teams of chartered building surveyors and engineers to properly appraise a building.
-The condition of a building is important, but today’s more rigorous and commercial environment calls for TDD to become a key risk-management tool to help identify the limitations and opportunities of an investment.
+The condition of a building is important, but today’s more rigorous and commercial environment calls for TDD to become a key risk-management tool to help identify the limitations and opportunities of an investment, in the form of pre-acquisition surveys for property transactions.

 TDD has changed in line with emerging trends of shorter leases, multi-occupied buildings, sustainability and more stringent legislation, all demanding a wider viewpoint.
 Different opportunities, such as the feasibility of adding an extra floor or conversion of an underused part of a building, may need to be considered.
 Landlord and tenant issues will need to be resolved from a neutral standpoint.